-All aspects of the natural, built, and socioeconomic environment may affect human health both individually and collectively.
+Various communicable and non-communicable diseases and related health issues emerge major social problems across the world.
+All aspects of the natural, built, and socioeconomic environment may affect human health and wellbeing both individually and collectively.
 The idea of applying GIS techniques in health-related studies is not new.
-Indeed, GIS has been used for decades in the western countries to undertake assessment and control of environmental factors that can potentially affect health.
-This course explores how GIS is used to address and analyze pressing health problems from the geographical perspective.
-It covers such topics as theoretical and practical issues, simple disease mapping, disease pattern analysis, and environmental association through spatial modeling techniques.
-The course will be conducted in a series of lectures and hands-on practices (five computer-based exercises) in a problem-based learning environment.
+Indeed, GIS has been used for decades in the western countries to undertake assessment and control of environmental factors that can potentially affect health and wellbeing.
+This course explores major theoretical and practical issues of public health and wellbeing across the world.
+It also covers how GIS is used to address and analyse pressing health problems from the geographical perspective by discussing mapping, spatial analysis, spatial modelling, and visualization.
+The course will be conducted in a series of lectures and hands-on practices (three computer-based exercises and 1 final project) in a problem-based learning environment.
 An examination requiring short-essay responses will be administered during the examination period.